Configuring PKCS#11 for OpenSSL v3

-For a system wide configuration of the pkcs11-provider edit the
+For a system-wide configuration of the PKCS#11 API Provider:

 The OpenSSL configuration is a ini-like configuration file.
 The example below is a minimal configuration file.